fraserwg/iconspy/docs/source/installation.rst

 Installation
 ============

-`iconspy` can be downloaded from github.
+:code:`iconspy` can be downloaded from github.
 To obtain the source code run the command:

 .. code-block:: bash